R package umap provides an interface to uniform manifold

 configuration object or by specifying the arguments during the

-function call.
+umap function call.

-It is possible to set umap_learn_args
+It is possible to set umap_learn_args manually while

-calling umap
+calling umap.

 ## (not evaluated in vignette)